Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Method

-When estimated from data, a Q-matrix can be identified up to a column permutation.
-This means that data itself cannot distinguish the permutation of the columns of a Q-matrix because $K!$ combinations of Q-matrices produce equal likelihood \parencite{liu_theory_2013}.
-Hence, label switching has been a major problem in MCMC-based Bayesian Q-matrix estimation when summarizing the estimate of $\mathbf{Q}$.
-However, because the proposed selection procedure for the updated Q-matrix is deterministic, the label-switching problem does not occur.
-This means that we need no relabeling of the columns for the $T$ updated Q-matrices after running the proposed estimation algorithm.
-Thus, we can simply average the $T$ updated Q-matrices without taking care of label switching.
+Therefore, our method needs no relabeling of the columns for the $T-D$ updated Q-matrices after performing multiple runs of the iterative algorithm.
+We can simply average the $T-D$ updated Q-matrices without taking care of label switching.
 This is a desirable property, especially when determining the EAP estimate of a Q-matrix with a large number of attributes, because the relabeling algorithm for calculating the EAP estimate in Bayesian Q-matrix estimation requires the evaluation of the distance between the reference matrix and $K!$ combinations of the Q-matrix being relabeled \parencite{chung_gibbs_2019}, which leads to a computational burden.
-If the reference matrix is provided in the form of a provisional Q-matrix by domain experts, it suffices to relabel only the estimated Q-matrix to reflect the prior information of each attribute label onto the estimate.
+If the reference matrix is provided in the form of a provisional Q-matrix by domain experts, it suffices to relabel only an estimated Q-matrix to reflect the prior information of each attribute label onto the estimate.